 If you were served with a TRO, it is crucial to abide by the terms of the Order.
 Violating the terms of a TRO will subject you to serious penalties as well as harm your overall chance of prevailing in your case before the court.
 Keep in mind that a TRO can only remain in effect for up to 14 days or until the hearing, whichever is sooner.
 Within that time the court must set the matter for a hearing at which time you can present your own testimony and/or evidence in opposition to the requested orders.
 It may seem like a long time if you have been ordered to stay away from your children; however, it is in your best interest to prepare for the hearing by focusing on defending the allegations made by your spouse instead of on the fact that you are prohibited from seeing your children for the moment.
 Given what is at stake, retaining an experienced attorney to represent you at the hearing is a wise choice.

 Contact a Fort Worth Father’s Rights Lawyer

 If you were recently served with a Temporary Restraining Order as part of a Texas divorce, it is in your best interest to consult with an experienced Fort Worth father’s rights lawyer immediately to discuss your legal options.
-Contact an experienced Fort Worth father’s rights lawyer at Boyd Family Law by calling 817-338-4500 to schedule your appointment today.
+Contact an experienced Fort Worth father’s rights lawyer at Boyd Family Law to schedule your appointment today.